JorjaFox/website/_posts-old-blog/2012-03-09-trends-with-benefits-video.md

 http://www.youtube.com/watch?v=-d2sUe5BBYA

-Remember, Jorja's <em>not</em> in this episode.
+Remember, Jorja's _not_ in this episode.
 So watch if you want, on March 14th.
 I will, just to see if Brass talks about how he Tweets again.